vitogit/pgn-tactics-generator/README.md

 **Arguments**

 - `--quiet` to reduce the screen output.
-- `--depth=8` select the stockfish depth analysis.
+- `--depth=8` select the Stockfish depth analysis.
 Default is `8` and will take some seconds to analyze a game, with `--depth=18` will take around 6 minutes.
 - `--games=ruy_lopez.pgn` to select a specific pgn file.
 Default is `games.pgn`
 - `--strict=False` Use `False` to generate more tactics but a little more ambiguous.
 Default is `True`
 - `--threads=4` Stockfish argument, number of engine threads, default `4`